THRIPS KNOW THEIR ONIONS

 Onion thrips, a destructive pest of onions and leeks, are now more difficult to control Credit: Chris Wallwork/Agrii

 Foster adds: “I also tested the sample with a pyrethroid insecticide, which was ineffective, with the sample displaying resistance seen in the past in the UK.”
+He experienced similar problems last year with diamond-back moths on swedes.

 While spinosad-resistant populations may not be widespread in the UK, AHDB advises that growers should review their integrated pest management strategies to reduce the risk of further resistance developing.